DSPortF/SelfScanDB.API/README.md

 Our internal helpdesk has been using in-house software but we have recently entered into a helpdesk contract with OracSync, who provide a comprehensive and customisable ticket management solution.

-OracSync's customisations provide for generic text fields, but there is no validation against our customer database (SelfScanDB).
-In order to prevent data entry errors they will create an extension which calls an API into SelfScanDB to return information on accounts, shops and kiosks, and to update a table with basic ticketing information which is still used by some of our other internal systems.
+OracSync's customisations provide for generic text fields, but there is no validation against our customer database (ScannerDB).
+In order to prevent data entry errors they will create an extension which calls an API into ScannerDB to return information on accounts, shops and kiosks, and to update a table with basic ticketing information which is still used by some of our other internal systems.

 This project is that API.
-SelfScanDB is hosted on our internal systems so the API will be deployed to our DMZ.
+ScannerDB is hosted on our internal systems so the API will be deployed to our DMZ.

 ### Endpoints